sf-wdi-44/project-01/planning.md

 * Create a page / form / route to create a new user in the database.
 * Serve the profile page and populate  it with information from the database.

-Use your own <a href="https://trello.com" target="_blank">Trello</a> board to track your progress and keep you focused.
+You can use your own <a href="https://trello.com" target="_blank">Trello</a> board to track your progress and keep you focused.
 Make each card a user story, and mark it with a time estimate.
 You can make the steps for that user story into a checklist on the card (or individual cards, if you prefer).
 For a more accurate estimate, double the time you think it will take.
+Or, if you prefer, you can track your user stories in a Google doc (or similar).

-Add comments to your cards as you progress and complete features.
+Add comments to your stories as you progress and complete features.
 By the end of your project you'll have a living log of "gotchas" you debugged and things you learned about the process of iteratively developing an app.

 ### Wireframes